ItsZolaZeta/webdog/README.md

 Implementing the chat room feature was very challenging.
 Learning about Action Cable and how WebSockets work completely on my own was very rewarding.
 There were some more hiccups along the way, especially for deploying the app into production on Heroku.
 Lots of additional configuration was necessary in order for the connection to be correctly set up, but like any programmer, searching online for the solution was the way to go.

+Since Action Cable uses a redis server in deployment, when the website was first deployed, /cable didn't know where to store data and wasn't working.
+I had to ask include the "Redis To Go" add-on provided by Heroku, ask for a unique Redis server URL for the website.

 ## Differences from the [project proposal](https://github.com/epfl-extension-school/capstone-proposal-wad-c5-s1-4920-2690)

 The chat room was a bonus feature in the proposal, but since it's working, there are a few extra gems and models added to the project.